gerald1248/timeline/README.md

 ![Sample timeline](data/sample.png?raw=true "Sample timeline") **Fig. 1** Sample timeline

-This is a tool for everyone fed up with dragging boxes, arrows and dotted lines across the screen.
+This is a tool for all makers of timelines fed up with dragging boxes, arrows and dotted lines around.

 It supports three main use cases:

-* GUI application
+* GUI application (experimental)
 * Server
 * Command line tool